adi-sastry/650_Project/README.md

 ### utils
 1. **download_dataset.py** downloads the Spatiotemporal Wildlfe Dataset from Kaggle using its API. *Ensure you have generated your kaggle API token before running anything!*
 2. **provision_resources.py** contains all the function used to provision AWS resources required for all five stages of the architecture.
-3. **clean_up.py** contains all functions used to "clean up" after ourselves after resources have been provisioned.
+3. **clean_up.py** contains all functions usved to "clean up" after ourselves after resources have been provisioned.
 As we are using the Free-tier of AWS, this ensures that we are not charged for extended use of provisioned resources
 ### config.yaml
 This config file is used to populate different parameters in variables within `main()`. **NOTE:** `USER_INFO` *must be filled out with **your** user name, region, and preferred email for SNS notifications*
 ### main